Gr1N/aiodogstatsd/README.md

 # aiodogstatsd

-An asyncio-based client for sending metrics to StatsD with support of DogStatsD extension
+An asyncio-based client for sending metrics to StatsD with support of DogStatsD extension.